daltonoswald/Blog-API/backend/README.md

 This is the backend part of the Blog API.
-Following the assignment on The Odin Project I have completed up until #3, the models are done and a function was created and ran to populate the database.
-Next I need to create routes and controllers.
+Following the assignment on The Odin Project I have completed up to # 5 or 6.
+Next I need to work on front end (#6) while also making sure JWT is set up and working poperly (#5).